Cheating in online games: Pattern detection

 Pattern detection systems scan the player's hard drives and system memory for known cheat code or programs.
-Compared to statistical detection the key advantage is that also the subtle cheaters are detected.
+Compared to statistical detection, the key advantage is that the subtle cheaters are also detected.
 Other than this, a pure pattern detection approach generally has few advantages.
 Experience has shown that keeping detection-based systems up to date is relatively slow and labor-intensive as one needs to constantly track down cheats and update detection patterns.
 End–users may also be concerned with privacy issues, such as has been the case with VAC (Valve Anti-Cheat) accessing browsing history.

 Sandboxing

 Sandboxing a software process can protect against potentially malicious actions such as code injection and memory modifications that would otherwise tamper with the game.
-One of the key benefits of sandboxing is that it can effectively prevent the underlying cheat mechanisms from working, and thereby can avoid the need for banning game community members as cheats simply don't work.
+One of the key benefits of sandboxing is that it can effectively prevent the underlying cheat mechanisms from working, and thereby can avoid the need for banning game community members as cheats simply do not work.
 Additionally, strong prevention mechanisms can stop many game hackers from targeting the game because of elevated skill requirements.
 Compared to pattern detection systems, sandboxing is generally not privacy invasive, as the approach requires no data to be uploaded to foreign back-end systems.